Positional sleep apnea and how it impacts your health

 - The home remedy of strategically placing pillows in bed to support side sleeping is easy to try.
 Body pillows, with their longer shapes, are specially designed to support comfortable side sleeping.

 - Sleep Yoga Side Sleeper Arm Rest Pillow: A line of contoured pillows that promote and support side sleeping.
-Widely available and well reviewed.
+They are widely available and well reviewed.

 - Slumberbump: An air bladder in the rear compartment creates a wedge that prevents the user from rolling into the supine sleep position.